Installed Jekyll but a Crash Course in Ruby and Ruby Gems

 do, and damned if you don’t.”

-After a series of dnf install
+After a series of dnf install, dnf remove, gem install and gem uninstall

 as I wrestled with dependency issues, Ruby became too corrupted.